timmcneill/itp/README.md

 - b
 - c
  ## Tim
- if you give me a link , it must be formatted as a [hyperlink] (https://www.youtube.com/).
+ if you give me a link , it must be formatted as a [hyperlink](https://www.youtube.com/).
 ### header

 **EMPHASIS**